ArashLab/CAP/docs/Operation.md

                 - HailTable
                 - HailMatrixTable
     - `parameters`:
         - `order`: It is a list of dictionaries.
+Each dictionary points to a input DataHandle and describe how it should be joined with others.
+Tables are joind in the same order they appear in the list.
+This opratin starts with the first table in the list (as left table) and join it with second table in the list (as right table).
+The result is assigned to the left table and the next table in the list is considred to be the right table.
+Each dict has the following keys:
-Each dict point to a table and describe how it should be joined with others.
-The following field exist All dict has the `table` keys with the value of `inData_*` (point to one of the input data).
-Other keys determinse how this table must be join with others.
+            - `table`: keys with the value of `inData_*` (point to one of the input data).
+            - `kind`: could take any of the following values:
+                - `join`: simply join tables based on `how` key in the dict
+                - `semi`: keep lines of the left table where their key present in the right table
+                - `anti`: keep lines of the left table where their key does not present in the right table
+                - `annotate`: add all fields of the right table under one filed in the left table
+            - Other keys determinse how this table must be join with others.
 The first dict in the list does not have any other keys as it is used as the base table.
     - Notes:
         - When converting HailMatrixTable to HailTable, the `axis` parameter determind which part of the HailMatrixTable is bypassed.
         - When converting HailTable to HailMatrixTable, HailTable populates the rows table of the HailMatrixTable.
 The cols table remains empty.